 Dr. Kilo earned his medical degree at Washington University School of Medicine, where he also completed his internal medicine training.
-He subsequently completed an infectious diseases fellowship and earned a master's degree in public health at Harvard University.
+He subsequently completed an infectious diseases fellowship and earned a master’s degree in public health at Harvard University.
 He is a Fellow of the American College of Physicians.

 As of January 2017, Dr. Kilo reported the following external relationships:

 Dr. Kilo serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - The Foundation for Medical Excellence, Board of Directors, without compensation.

 - Accreditation Council for Graduate Medical Education, Competency Milestones Revisions Committee Member & Patient Safety Task Force Member, receiving travel reimbursement.